Builder Prices

 Often people don't really know which tradesmen deal with which jobs, and some are quite surprised at the range of work that builders complete for their customers.

-Building a Garden Wall
+Cost to Build a Garden Wall

 When you're renovating a new or existing home, the outside of the house is sometimes neglected.
-This isn't done purposely; it's just far more apparent to renovate the rooms and spaces that you spend your day in, rather than areas outside that see activity in only short period throughout the year.
+This isn't done purposely; it's just far more apparent to renovate the rooms and spaces that you spend your day in, rather than areas outside that see activity in only a short period throughout the year.

-However, the addition of well-built garden walls can be a wonderful way to revamp the look of your home.
+However, the addition of a well-built garden wall can be a wonderful way to revamp the look of your home.
 A lot of people will even spend money on this before selling a home as it can increase the valuation of your home by a lot more than it costs to implement these additions.

 The typical garden wall building will cost you anywhere between £800-£1,200 depending on the thickness and length of the wall required.